 Let’s take a look at Europe.
 In New Zealand, a person has to pass extensive written and viva examinations held by the police before becoming an eligible gun owner.

-Needless to say, if there are past criminal charges, complaints of domestic violence, drug abuse, or mental instability, then you won’t get a license.
+If there are past criminal charges, complaints of domestic violence, drug abuse, or mental instability, you won’t get a license.
 Following the 2019 Christchurch Mosque Shootings, the parliament strictly restricted semi-automatic firearms that could fire more than ten rounds at a time.

 India Gun Laws